Buzz Aldrin: Military career

 Aldrin's year-long tour ended in December 1953, by which time the fighting in Korea had ended.
 Aldrin was assigned as an aerial gunnery instructor at Nellis.
 In December 1954 he became an aide-de-camp to Brigadier General Don Z. Zimmerman, the Dean of Faculty at the nascent United States Air Force Academy, which opened in 1955.
 That same year, he graduated from the Squadron Officer School at Maxwell Air Force Base in Alabama.
 From 1956 to 1959 he flew F-100 Super Sabres equipped with nuclear weapons as a flight commander in the 22nd Fighter Squadron, 36th Fighter Wing, stationed at Bitburg Air Base in West Germany.
 Among his squadron colleagues was Ed White, who had been a year behind him at West Point.
 After White left West Germany to study for a master's degree at the University of Michigan in aeronautical engineering, he wrote to Aldrin encouraging him to do the same.

-Through the Air Force Institute of Technology, Aldrin enrolled as a graduate student at the Massachusetts Institute of Technology (MIT) in 1959 intending to earn a master's degree.
+Through the Air Force Institute of Technology, Aldrin enrolled as a graduate student at the Massachusetts Institute of Technology in 1959 intending to earn a master's degree.
 Richard Battin was the professor for his astrodynamics class.
 Two other USAF officers who later became astronauts, David Scott and Edgar Mitchell, took the course around this time.
 Another USAF officer, Charles Duke, also took the course and wrote his 1964 master's degree at MIT under the supervision of Laurence R. Young.

 Aldrin enjoyed the classwork and soon decided to pursue a doctorate instead.
 In January 1963, he earned a Sc.D. degree in astronautics.
 His doctoral thesis was Line-of-Sight Guidance Techniques for Manned Orbital Rendezvous, the dedication of which read: "In the hopes that this work may in some way contribute to their exploration of space, this is dedicated to the crew members of this country's present and future manned space programs.
 If only I could join them in their exciting endeavors!"
 Aldrin chose his doctoral thesis in the hope that it would help him be selected as an astronaut, although it meant foregoing test pilot training, which was a prerequisite at the time.

 After completing his doctorate Aldrin was assigned to the Gemini Target Office of the Air Force Space Systems Division in Los Angeles, working with the Lockheed Aircraft Corporation on enhancing the maneuver capabilities of the Agena target vehicle which was to be used by NASA's Project Gemini.
 He was then posted to the Space Systems Division's field office at NASA's Manned Spacecraft Center in Houston, where he was involved in integrating Department of Defense experiments into Project Gemini flights.